We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 When AMPK is more active, it may increase feelings of hunger.

-However, human studies show that alpha-lipoic acid has only a slight impact on weight loss.
+However, human studies show that alpha-lipoic acid only slightly impacts weight loss.

 In the same analysis, alpha-lipoic acid did not significantly affect waist circumference.

-Another analysis of 12 studies found that people who took alpha-lipoic acid lost an average of 2.8 pounds (1.27 kg) more than those on a placebo over an average of 23 weeks (9).
+Another analysis of 12 studies found that people who took alpha-lipoic acid lost an average of 2.8 pounds (1.27 kg) more than those taking a placebo over an average of 23 weeks (

 In short, it seems that alpha-lipoic acid has just a slight effect on weight loss in humans.